-10.5 Assigning An Export Control Classification Number (ECCN)
+10.5 Assigning an Export Control Classification Number (ECCN)

 - 10.5.1 Statement of Need Where possible, the ECCN for a product should be based upon the ECCN assigned by the manufacturer.
-However, project staff may need to assign an ECCN to a product in instances where: - 10.5.1.1 UW is the manufacturer of the product. - 10.5.1.2 The product contains multiple components/assemblies that have already been assigned ECCNs.
+However, project staff may need to assign an ECCN to a product in instances where: - 10.5.1.1 UW is the manufacturer of the product. - 10.5.1.2 The product contains multiple components/assemblies that have already been assigned ECCNs. - 10.5.1.3 The product was manufactured elsewhere, but not assigned an ECCN by the manufacturer.